Pylons/pylons/pylons/docs/debugging.rst

 Error Handling Options
 ======================

 A number of error handling options can be specified in the config file.
-These are described in the `Error Handler <interactive_debugger.txt>`_ documentation but the important point to remember is that debug should always be set to ``false`` in production environments otherwise if an error occurs the visitor will be presented with the developer's interactive traceback which they could use to execute malicious code.
+These are described in the :ref:`interactive_debugging` documentation but the important point to remember is that debug should always be set to ``false`` in production environments otherwise if an error occurs the visitor will be presented with the developer's interactive traceback which they could use to execute malicious code.